hpi-schul-cloud/schulcloud-calendar/wiki/schulcloud-api-requirements.md

 ```

 ### UUIDs
 UUIDs should be globally unique for each instance in the whole Schul-Cloud.
 An instance is for example a school, a class or a user (see [Scopes](#Scopes)).
+Within the Calendar-Service UUIDs will be handled as Strings.
+The central Schul-Cloud-Service takes care that they are unique.

 ### Scopes
 Possible scopes are